 What are you doing for Thanksgiving this year?

 My brother David bought my family a beach house in North Carolina, and we go there three times a year.
 For Thanksgiving, we all chip in and we cook a big Greek dinner.

-At Home with Amy Sedaris premieres Tuesday, October 24, on truTV at 10:30 p.m.
+At Home with Amy Sedaris season two premieres Tuesday, February 19, on truTV at 10:00 p.m.
 Eastern.